lego.com replacement parts self-serve request project main image

 ToolsFigma, ProtoPie

 DescriptionThe replacement parts request flow is a self-serve experience for user who have a missing or broken bricks from a LEGO set.
-After analysing the existing flow, me and the team ran a design sprint.
-From the sprint, ideas and prototypes were created and tested by the users.
-The product went live and further usability testing and accessibility testing were conducted with the live product.
+After analysing the existing flow, me and my team ran a design sprint.
+From the sprint, ideas and prototypes were created and tested by users.
+The product went live and it has made outstanding impacts for both users and the business side.

 Project Objective